-- 1. failure to comply with any order issued by the Commission (subject to penal servitude of up to one year or a criminal fine of up to ¥1,000,000); - 2. failure to submit reports, or submitting of untrue reports, as required by the Commission (subject to a criminal fine of up to ¥500,000); - 3. refusal or interruption of an on-site inspection of the offices or other premises by the Commission (subject to a criminal fine of up to ¥500,000); or - 4. theft or provision to a third party by any current or former officer, employee or representative of a private business operator of information from a PI database he or she handled in connection with the business of the private business operator for the purpose of seeking unlawful benefits to himself or herself or third parties (subject to penal servitude of up to one year or a criminal fine of up to ¥500,000).
+- failure to comply with any order issued by the Commission (subject to penal servitude of up to one year or a criminal fine of up to ¥1,000,000); - failure to submit reports, or submitting of untrue reports, as required by the Commission (subject to a criminal fine of up to ¥500,000); - refusal or interruption of an on-site inspection of the offices or other premises by the Commission (subject to a criminal fine of up to ¥500,000); or - theft or provision to a third party by any current or former officer, employee or representative of a private business operator of information from a PI database he or she handled in connection with the business of the private business operator for the purpose of seeking unlawful benefits to him or her or third parties (subject to penal servitude of up to one year or a criminal fine of up to ¥500,000).

 If the foregoing offences are committed by an officer or employee of a subject private business operator that is a judicial entity, then the entity itself may also be held liable for a criminal fine.
-The amount of the criminal fine for the judicial entity is up to ¥100 million for the offences outlined in (1) and (4) and up to ¥500,000 for the offences outlined in (2) and (3).
+The amount of the criminal fine for the judicial entity is up to ¥100 million for the offences outlined in the first and last bullet points, and up to ¥500,000 for the offences outlined in the second and third bullet points.

-Judicial review of data protection authority orders

-Can PI owners appeal to the courts against orders of the data protection authority?
+Judicial review of data protection authority orders Can PI owners appeal to the courts against orders of the data protection authority?